Exploring Thunder Bay

 Thunder Bay International Hostel is halfway between Thunder Bay and Sleeping Giant Provincial Park and offers motel-style rooms for $20 per person.
 There's also a kitchen where guests can prepare meals and free use of bicycles.
 807-983-2042.

-Lakehead University offers cheerful, tidy rooms on its pleasant campus in the center of the city.
-Single rooms go for $35-$40 and doubles for $55 (plus 13 percent tax); baths are shared, and rooms have mini-fridges.
+In summer, Lakehead University offers cheerful, tidy rooms on its pleasant campus in the center of the city.
+Baths are shared, and rooms have mini-fridges.

 Camping: On the Current River, on the north side of town, Trowbridge Falls is a wooded municipal campground that's close to Centennial Park and Boulevard Lake, 807-683-6661 in summer, 807-625-2313 in the off-season.